cosmopool/todoist-clone/README.md

 # Todoist Clone
 Self-hosted multiplatform Todoist clone (in the making).
----
+This software intend to be a open source replacement for todoist.

 ## :iphone: Frontend Roadmap
 - Basic interface